 Additional Required Materials (Not available through bookstore):

-- Microsoft Office Professional (Word, PowerPoint, Access, and Excel) or Microsoft Office University (Word, PowerPoint, Access, and Excel).
-Note: University version will require proof that software is being used for academic purposes.
+- Microsoft Office Professional (Word, PowerPoint, Access, and Excel) or Microsoft Office University (Word, PowerPoint, Access, and Excel) available through your student email address at Microsoft Office for Students.

 Readings and Exercises